rollkit/docs/docs/core-concepts.md

 ## Fraud Proofs

-The RollKit chains will have no consensus rules.
+The Rollkit chains will have no consensus rules.
 All valid transactions will be accepted by block creators.
 Fraud proofs will be the only way to detect and rollback malicious state transitions.